-Meanwhile the eternal moral law of God is being written in our mind and heart; which is the same as saying, Christ is being formed in us.
+Meanwhile the eternal moral law of God is being written in our mind and heart, which is the same as saying that Christ is being formed in us.

 We keep pressing forward, keenly aware that we have a very competent adversary, Satan, who will do all in his power to keep us from being transformed into God’s image.